qp5/kaleidoscope/README.md

 Build core features with flutter, and use any code language for Addons within GitHub, all coding backgrounds are welcome.
 <br><br>

-Addon Development Notes for Developers<br>
+Addon Development<br>
-Each addon will live in a separate GitHub repository, allowing flexibility for developers.
-Major coding languages are acceptable since the core app will integrate the addons into the platform (support for iOS and Android).
-If needed, tools for code conversion between platforms can be used to ease the process for single-platform developers.
+Each addon will exist within individual GitHub repos.
+Major coding languages are acceptable; core app will integrate addons within platform (support for iOS and Android).
+Tools for code conversion between platforms can be used to ease process for developers.
 <br><br><br>